Fer-Bonilla/Fer-bonilla/README.md

 # Some of my projects.

 ## Deep Learning and Machine Learning
-- NLP - Jokes classification
+- Jokes classification
-- Public contracts analysis
+- Colomnian goverment public contracts analysis
-- Oil production projections with Azure ML
+- Oil and gas production projections with Azure ML
 - Bitcoin trading with Reinforcement learning

 ## Blockchain